YungYi0202/peft/README.md

 ## Developer Guide

-This script allows you to finetune Whisper by Lora and "evaluate & save model on hub" for every epoch.
+This script allows you to finetune Whisper by Lora and "evaluate & save model on hub" for every epoch. (by using customed trainer)

 ### Reference
 - https://github.com/ga642381/Taiwanese-Whisper